Rom. 6:1-14

 What I’d like to introduce today is a bit of grammar, namely the difference between indicative mood and imperative mood.
 Please don’t zone out on me—This is really important, and apparently some Bible teachers can’t seem to get it either.
 Hey, you can get a leg up on some of them!

-Here’s a refresher course for those of us who took High School English a long time ago (and didn’t really care while we were taking it).
+Here’s a refresher course for those of us who took High School English a long time ago (and didn’t really care about this while we were taking it).
 Indicative mood is used to say something is or is not a fact: “It’s going to rain today.”
 “My name is not Bill Gates.”
 In contrast, imperative mood is used to give a command to do something or not to do something: “Go brush your teeth.”
 “File these reports for me.”
 "Don't eat without first washing your hands."

 So here’s a pop quiz.
 Which one is this: “Jesus died on the cross in order to pay the penalty for your sins”?
 And which one is this: “Love your neighbor as yourself”?
 Got it?